-CPE submission is not permitted until the Accountable Contact has been designated, trained or retrained, and has signed an attestation or re-attestation.
+CPE submission is not permitted until the Accountable Contact has been trained, has attested to an understanding of the policies, and has been designated and approved.
 The Accountable Contact is responsible for overseeing the following:

 - Planning

 - Development

 - Disclosure (conflicts of interest, commercial support, funding)

 - Review of CPE content

 - Credit assignment

 - Submission of CPE activities

 - Presentation of CPE

-- Informal feedback or formal feedback and assessment
+- Informal feedback or formal feedback and assessment.

 - CPE evaluation

 - Certificate issuance

 - Quick Response (QR) code issuance

 - Document retention

 - Quality improvement

 - CDR quality processes (audit and complaint)

 - Post-CPE withdrawal learner list submission

 - Reporting (benchmarking and annual)

 - Annual retraining